kaleidocli/cs175-group10/docs/status.md

 \[ L(w) = E[(r + γ * V(s') - V(s))^2] \]
 where `r` is the reward, `γ` is the discount factor (set to 0.99 by default), and `s'` is the next state.

 For the Snake game, A2C takes the 3D observation grid, extracts features with the CNN, and outputs action probabilities (e.g., 25% Up, 25% Down, etc.).
-We train for 1 million timesteps, using Stable-Baselines3’s default hyperparameters: learning rate = 0.0007, `n_steps` = 5 (steps per update), and `gamma` = 0.99.
+We train for 10 million timesteps, using Stable-Baselines3’s default hyperparameters: learning rate = 0.0007, `n_steps` = 5 (steps per update), and and our `gamma` = 0.99.
 These values are sourced from the library’s documentation, and we did not tune them further due to computational constraints.

 #### Training with PPO
 PPO is a more stable policy gradient method that improves on A2C by constraining policy updates to avoid large, destabilizing changes.
 Like A2C, it uses an actor-critic framework but introduces a clipped objective function to limit how much the policy can change in each update.